aiven/devportal/docs/tools/terraform/reference/cookbook/postgres-clickhouse-integration-recipe.rst

 Aiven for PostgreSQL® as a source for Aiven for ClickHouse®
 ===========================================================

-This article shows by way of example how to integrate PostgreSQL® with Aiven for ClickHouse® using `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_.
+This article shows by way of example how to integrate Aiven for PostgreSQL® with Aiven for ClickHouse® using `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_.
 A PostgreSQL database is used as a data source and Aiven for ClickHouse is used to read, transform, and execute jobs using data from the PostgreSQL server.

 Let's cook!
 -----------

 Imagine that you've been collecting IoT measurements from thousands of sensors and storing them in ClickHouse table ``iot_measurements``.
 Now, you'd like to enrich your metrics by adding the sensor's location measurement so that you can filter the metrics by the city name.
-The sensor's location data are available in the ``sensors_dim`` table in PostgreSQL.
+The sensor's location data is available in the ``sensors_dim`` table in PostgreSQL.

 This recipe calls for the following: